 My journey toward the new involved a long season of self-discovery and developing healthy habits.
 The compound effect of consistently applying small changes over time truly does produce significant results - micro changes, macro results.
 Counseling, journaling, meditation, devouring personal growth books, finding my Orange Theory Fitness community and surrounding myself with people who showed grace instead of criticism all contributed to helping me move forward.
 Fast forward to today?
 Still tempted to work too much, still fighting the urge to throw myself deep into producing, however showing up for myself and my family looks different now.
 My story, your story, they’re all imperfect, but that’s what makes the ride worth living.

 Being a strong, high capacity, always vocal female human has taught me that sometimes the best version of myself is the “unfiltered” one.
 Discovering who I truly was, accepting myself, and then working on my strengths has been a journey worth pursuing.
 Fully embracing my Enneagram 8, Type A, recovering workaholic, production oriented brain, experience chaser, tight hugger, loyal-to-the-end, slightly dramatic, intensely passionate, cause-driven, quick forgiving heart has helped me to love myself and others more deeply and fully.

 The unfiltered version of my family is: Over two decades ago, I married my high school best friend.
-We have lived enough seasons together now that it feels as if they were different lifetimes.
+We have lived through enough seasons together now that it feels as if they were different lifetimes.
 Through the ups and downs we believed our marriage was worth investing in.
-Consistently seeing a relationship coach has changed the way we show up for each other as friends, partners and lovers.
-We plan on heading to Europe to renew our vows next year!
+We're still growing and learning but it's worth it!

-Currently, my son Caden is taller than me and has taught me so many things, but especially how to ask great questions.
+Currently, my six foot high school son, Caden loves academics way more than I ever did and has fallen even harder for volleyball.
 My daughter, Aliya inspires me to be a softer version of myself and brightens up your day with one look. #thescottsadventure